 What is MYAC?

-MYAC is a group of 50 high school students who live within the municipal boundaries of Glendale.
-The youth commission volunteers for community service activities, raises funds for projects, and serves as liaison to the Mayor and City Council as the foremost voice for issues related to youth in the community.
+MYAC is a group of high school students who live within the municipal boundaries of Glendale.
+The youth commission volunteers for community service activities, raises funds for projects, and provides the Mayor with information from a teen’s perspective.

-If you have any questions, or would like more information about the Glendale Mayor’s Youth Advisory Commission, please contact Thomas Adkins in the Glendale Office of the Mayor at 623-930-2260.
+If you have any questions, or would like more information about the Glendale Mayor’s Youth Advisory Commission, please contact Thomas Adkins or Tammy Phillips in the Glendale Office of the Mayor at 623-930-2260.